 I know that if my son gets ready without putting up a fight (he’s currently 4) or eats all of his food at any given meal, I’ll reward him and let him have some screen time which means Netflix on my phone.

 (There’s no shame in my game!)

 It destroys my battery life very quickly and on numerous occasions I’ve run out the door at 20% or less.
-The worst-case scenario is there be an emergency while we are out and I’m unable to call for help.
+The worst-case scenario is there is an emergency while we are out and I’m unable to call for help.

-Cash should be in every single mom car emergency kit.
+Cash should be in every single mom-car emergency kit.